Humanities with Leadership Foundations (BA)

 Special Case or Extenuating Circumstances

-If recent or present circumstances have impacted your ability to achieve a strong academic standing, email a personal statement to email@example.com.
+If recent or present circumstances have impacted your ability to achieve a strong academic standing, you may submit a personal statement in your applicant portal.
 It is your decision to disclose any supporting details.

 Admission decisions are made on an ongoing basis using available grade information.
 Your offer of admission is conditional upon your final grades.